 Simon K Jones is the writer of Write More with Simon K Jones.
 Simon is known for publishing an ongoing serialized crime thriller called Tales from the Triverse, which features a unique blend of science fiction and fantasy.
 He also posts helpful video guides and writing advice for serialized fiction and has published a YA optimistic, post-apocalyptic novel called No Adults Allowed.

-If the number of eligible entries exceeds 30, I will step in as the initial curator for that round and select 30 entries to lessen the judge's burden.
-Having more than 30 stories makes it increasingly challenging to select a winner, so the number of entries will be more consistent for each round.
+If the number of eligible entries exceeds 30, I will serve as the initial curator for that round and select 30 entries to alleviate the judge's burden (unless the judge chooses to review all submissions).
+With more than 30 stories, it becomes increasingly challenging to select a winner; therefore, the number of entries will be more consistent for each round.
 This isn’t a first-come, first-served situation.
-I’ll display the stories that advanced to the judge in the winning announcement post.

 The judges will be provided with a detailed rubric.
-This rubric goes beyond choosing a winning story based solely on how well it suits the genre.
+This rubric extends beyond selecting a winning story based solely on how well it fits the genre.
 When required to curate the entries, my rubric will be the same as the judges'.

 The Lunar Awards considers the following: